Project “HERO” with Janieck now online.

-SunGlacier produces – water from air – in hot and dry desert.
+SunGlacier produces solar powered – water from air – in a hot and dry desert.

 Ap Verheggen: “Climate Change = Culture Change”